aoterodelaroza/acpdb/README.md

   database set with key `name.s`.
 If no alias is provided, the name from the corresponding database set (`name.s`) is used instead.
 Multiple `SUBSET` blocks can be given.

+  If the set `name.s` is associated with properties of only one type, then that property type is used for the training set subset.
+Otherwise, the `PROPERTY_TYPE` must be given, and the subset will comprise only the properties from `name.s` corresponding to that type.

   If `NOFIT` is given, this subset is not passed on to the least-squares fitting routine, and is used only for evaluation